legop3/notes/current/anatomies/central nervous system.md

           - visual area - for vision
         - temporal lobe
           - underneath parietal lobe, sticks out the sides of the brain
+          - close to the ears
           - auditory area - hearing
           - olfactory area - smell
           - wernicke's area - for understanding words
+          - the brain's dictionary
     - cerebral white matter
       - deep to cortex, deep to gray matter
       - contains axons (nerve fibers) of motor neurons